8/2/2019

 Director of Investor Relations

 Good morning, everyone.
-Thank you for joining the second quarter of 2019 Earnings Conference call for Corteva AgriScience.
+Thank you for joining the second quarter 2019 Earnings Conference Call for Corteva AgriScience.
 We're making this call available to investors and media via webcast.
 We have prepared slides to supplement our comments during this call.
-These slides are posted on the Investor Relations section of our website and through the link to our webcast.
+These slides are posted on the investor relations section of our website and through the link to our webcast.
 Speaking on the call today are Jim Collins, Chief Executive Officer, and Greg Friedman, Executive Vice President and Chief Financial Officer.
-In addition, Tim Glenn, Executive Vice President and Chief Commercial Officer, and Rajan Gajadia, Executive Vice President of Business Platform, will join the Q&A session.
+In addition, Tim Glenn, Executive Vice President and Chief Commercial Officer, and Rajan Gajadia, Executive Vice President of Business Platforms, will join the Q&A session.
 During this call, we will make forward-looking statements regarding our expectations for the future.
-I direct you to slides two and three of our earnings release for our forward-looking statement disclaimers, all statements that address expectations or projections about the future of our forward-looking statements.
+I direct you to slides two and three of our earnings release for our forward-looking statement disclaimers.
+All statements that address expectations or projections about the future are forward-looking statements.
 These statements reflect our current expectations but are not guarantees of future performance and are subject to risks and uncertainty regarding assumptions.
-We urge you to review our SEC filings for discussion of some of the factors that could cause actual results to differ materially.
-We are providing information on a pro forma basis prepared in conformity with Regulation FX in order to provide the most meaningful comparison.
-So please take note of the pro forma basis discussion in our earnings release and slides.
-Unless otherwise specified, all historical financial measures presented today exclude significant items which can be found in the schedules that accompany our earnings release.
-We will also refer to non-GAP measures, a reconciliation to the most directly comparable GAP financial measure and other associated disclosures are contained in our earnings release and on our website.
-Turning to the agenda for the call today, Jim will share accomplishments on our priorities for shareholder value creation and provide perspective on the quarterly financial results, market backdrops and revised employer guidance.
+We urge you to review our SEC filings or a discussion of some of the factors that could cause actual results to differ materially.
+We are providing information on a pro forma basis prepared in conformity with regulation FX in order to provide the most meaningful comparison, so please take note of the pro forma basis discussion in our earnings release and slides.
+Unless otherwise specified, all historical financial measures presented today exclude significant items, which can be found in the schedules that accompany our earnings release.
+We will also refer to non-GAAP measures.
+A reconciliation to the most directly comparable GAAP financial measure and other associated disclosures are contained in our earnings release and on our website.
+Turning to the agenda for the call today, Jim will share accomplishments on our priorities for shareholder value creation and provide perspective on the quarterly financial results, market backdrop, and revised employer guidance.
 Greg will then review our second quarter and first half financial results by segment.
 Following this review, we will take your questions before wrapping up the call.
 With that introduction, it's now my pleasure to turn the call over to Jeff.

 speaker